olgam4/articles/process/mob/README.md

 The aforementioned Piano duo is described as the Driver-Navigator metaphor.
 One person is focused on the "What" and the "How": the Driver.
 The other is focused on the same "What", but on the "Why" instead: the Navigator.
 As some say, two heads are better than one.
 It might have something to do with the pressure to perform or with better splitting the tasks, but it definitely works.
 Using the ping-pong method, you will work as both the Driver and the Navigator, letting you reset your focus every few minutes.

 This metaphor is keen to that of driving a car.
 One person has the map: they focus on long term goals, they focus on the whole road and their itinerary.
-One person has the driving wheel: they focus on details such as not driving off the road and listen to directions one by one, they focus in the "now".
+One person has the driving wheel: they focus on details such as not driving off the road and listen to directions one by one, they focus on the "now".
 In 🍐, it is the same thing.
 The Driver implements the now and the Navigator elaborates an itinerary.

 <img src="https://github.com/olgam4/articles/blob/main/process/mob/dn5ax0jtfc551.jpeg?raw=true" width="400" />